Faith and therapy,

 60 min · Week 8

-Joint session Imam check-in Therapy session
+Joint session Spiritual check-in Therapy session

 Sample shown: 8-week program.
 Programs range from 3 sessions (Mithaq) to 12 weeks.